Program OverviewPrinter Friendly

 |DSWP-213||Universal Design||Ashtonbee Campus|

 Companies Offering Jobs

-Bloorview School, Common Ground Co-operative Inc., Community Living Toronto, Deohaeko Support Network, Durham Association for Family Respite Services, Nabors, Frontier College, Kerry's Place, L’Arche Toronto, L’Arche Daybreak, Richmond Hill, New Visions, Toronto Catholic District School Board, Toronto District School Board , York Region School Board
+Bloorview School, Common Ground Co-operative Inc., Community Living Toronto, Deohaeko Support Network, Durham Association for Family Respite Services, Nabors, Frontier College, Kerry's Place, L'Arche Toronto, L'Arche Daybreak, Richmond Hill, New Visions, Toronto Catholic District School Board, Toronto District School Board , York Region School Board, Durham District School Board

-- Coursework will include projects, seminars, community observations, Internet searches, teamwork and electronic communication.
+- Coursework includes projects, seminars, community observations, Internet searches, teamwork and electronic communication.

-- The supervised field placements will be offered in semester three (two days per week) and semester four (three days per week).
+- The supervised field placements are offered in semester 3 (two days per week) and semester 4 (three days per week).

-- The location of Centennial College’s Ashtonbee Campus will enable you to access a large number of field placement opportunities and employment opportunities upon graduation.
+- The location of Centennial College's Ashtonbee Campus enables you to access a large number of field placement opportunities and employment opportunities upon graduation.

 As a Developmental Services Worker program grad, you will have the ability to:

 - Conduct yourself in an ethical, competent and accountable manner in all professional relationships